KiubeGame/.github/profile/README.md

 <h2>Kiube - The online 1v1 cube game</h2>
 <a href="https://kiube.netlify.app">🔗 Play now - beta</a>

+<br><br>

+Kiube is a online 1v1 game created by Stormyz, a solo french developer.
+Kiube is a turn by turn game with cubes and powers to attack enemies cubes.

 ## Features :

 - Online 1v1 game